hesabFun/pgsql/README.md

     - Check logs of the migrate service: docker compose logs migrate
     - Run manually: `docker compose run --rm migrate`
 - Checksum error about atlas.sum:
-    - If you see "You have a checksum error in your migration directory" or "checksum file not found", just run the migrate service to generate checksums and apply: `docker compose run --rm migrate`
+    - If you see "You have a checksum error in your schema directory" or "checksum file not found", just run the migrate service to generate checksums and apply: `docker compose run --rm migrate`
 - Reset everything (DANGER: deletes data):
     - `docker compose down -v && docker compose up`